-I’m a little behind in featuring another member of the Bourbon & Banter community.
-My apologies as clearly the bourbon drinking has gotten in the way of my focus.
+I’m a little behind in featuring another Bourbon & Banter community member.
+My apologies, as clearly, the bourbon drinking has gotten in the way of my focus.

 May’s Member Spotlight features Grant Johnson from Franklin, WI.
-Grant’s been a member of our community for a long time and is a frequent commenter and contributor on our Facebook page.
+Grant’s been a community member for a long time and is a frequent commenter and contributor on our Facebook page.
 He’s also the President & CEO of Johnson Direct, a direct marketing firm that does some pretty awesome work.

 Please give Grant a big welcome as we celebrate his love for Bourbon this month.